-The NACME Pre-Engineering Scholarship Application will be available online beginning December 15, 2014.
-The application deadline is March 16, 2015.
+The NACME Pre-Engineering Scholarship Application is now available.
+The application deadline is March 15, 2015.

 Through the NACME Scholars Program, NACME provides block grants to colleges and universities that, in turn, award the money to talented African American, American Indian, and Latino students enrolled in engineering programs as part of their financial aid packages.

 The NACME’s Scholars (Block Grant) Program provides scholarship support in the form of a lump sum grant to partner institutions who enroll students from three sources – first year students identified by NACME or the partner universities, transfer students from two-year colleges, and currently enrolled students who have completed at least one year of engineering study.